 publications.
 With a non-entity field, such as

 years, we cannot specify fields; a year has no name or other metadata.
-Which fields of a given source are entities/non-entities can be seen in the field tables for the supported Sources, and for each of the Entities there is also a list of available fields/fieldsets.
+Which fields of a given source are entities/non-entities can be seen in the field tables for the supported Data Sources, and for each of the States there is also a list of available fields/fieldsets.

 So far we’ve been interested in the number of publications each funder supported, but perhaps we’re interested in knowing which funders supported the most-cited publications.
 In that case, instead of just tallying the count of publications per funder, we could use a different aggregation indicator, e.g. take the average of the Relative Citation Ratio (RCR) score for each publication supported by a given funder.
 We can tell the DSL to do this by specifying

 search publications for "malaria" return funders aggregate rcr_avg

 As you can see in the results of the query above, now we see an

 rcr_avg score for each funder, but we still see the